For it is not enough to know what we ought to say; we must also say it as we ought. ~Aristotle

 The problem with this formulation is that we have abused it to privilege substance over style.
 As English professor Richard Lanham points out in Analyzing Prose, we generally operate under what he calls the Clarity, Brevity, and Sincerity (C-B-S) theory of style, which states that we should not use flowery figures of speech to call attention to our words, but rather focus as efficiently as possible on conveying a point (p.
 1).
 Admitting any other motive into the process, such as game or play, renders the author suspect and pretentious.

-We can actually trace this low view of style as far back as the 4th century B.C., when Aristotle in his book On Rhetoric rather grudgingly acknowledges style as a necessary evil.
+We can actually trace this low view of style as far back as the 4th century B.C., when Aristotle, in his treatise On Rhetoric, rather grudgingly acknowledges style as a necessary evil.
 The average American today would probably agree.
-“High” or “ornate” styles—which anyone can find in verbose academic texts, or bombastic political speeches that deserve the criticism they receive—strike us as pompous and needlessly complicated.
+“High” or “ornate” styles—which anyone can find in verbose academic texts or in bombastic political speeches that deserve the criticism they receive—strike us as pompous and needlessly complicated.
 Richard Lanham articulates this cultural attitude so well that he’s worth quoting at length.

 Americans have always had a hard time with the high [i.e., dense or ornate] style.
 It is not so much that it is undemocratic — though it is that — as that it implies a difference between the public and the private self that our egalitarian social philosophy has always pretended doesn’t exist.
 We are, we like to think, what we are, whether in public or in private.
 No back-stage/front-stage difference divides our lives.
 This is an illusion but we cherish it.
 If someone writes in the high style, he is a fake, putting on the dog, insincere. (p.
 161)